 The possibility of power outages, both short and long-term, is very real.
 Not only are they caused by weather and ordinary problems, but the threat of long-term power outages caused by terrorist action are increasingly likely.
 Are you ready?
 How do we prepare to deal with short and long-term power outages?

 This post contains affiliate links.
-This simply means that if you support my sponsors, I earn a small commission, which helps to keep this blog running.
+This simply means that if you buy through my links, I earn a small commission, at no extra cost to you.

 Although this clip seems unrelated at first, watch to the end to see what Ted Koppel has to say about the seriousness of the terrorist threat against our power grid (and internet) here in North America.